hbctraining/Intro-to-ChIPseq-flipped/lessons/08_creating_bigwig_files.md

 ### `bamCompare`

 Alternatively, we could use `bamCompare` to **create a bigWig file in which we compare the ChIP against the input**.
 The command is quite similar to `bamCoverage`, except that it require two files as input (`b1` and `b2`).
 Below, we show you an example of how you would run `bamCompare`.
-We use the default method used to compare the two samples, which is the log2 ratio.
+The default `--operation` used to compare the two samples is the **log2 ratio**, however you also have the option to add, subtract and mean.
 Any of the parameters described above can also be used.

 ```bash
 ## DO NOT RUN